-After Jesus washes the disciple's feet, He asked if they knew what He had done to them.
-It is clear that they did not completely understand until after the crucifixion.
+After Jesus washed the disciple's feet, He asked if they knew what He had done to them.
+It is clear that they did not fully understand until after the crucifixion.

 Verse 13-15: "You call me Teacher and Lord, and you are right, for so I am.
 14If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
 15For I have given you an example, that you also should do just as I have done to you."